 Bradford Factor disadvantages: key takeaways

-Despite its potential disadvantages, the Bradford Factor is still a useful way to monitor patterns of absence.
+Despite its potential disadvantages, the Bradford Factor is still a useful way to monitor patterns of absence, especially when you can automate it with software.
 The key is to remember that it cannot account for all aspects of absence management, instead acting as part of your overall planning.

 Looking to create a more holistic approach to absence management?
 Make sure to check out our absence management software, which helps you record and monitor staff attendance actively and comprehensively.